- Advising & Support

 Whether or not you plan to apply this year to schools or programs or jobs or scholarships that require faculty recommendations, it makes sense to ask instructors to write for you while you are fresh in their minds—and while they are easy to locate.
 The Class Deans and the Center for Work and Service have drawn up a set of guidelines for requesting recommendations, including suggestions about what sort of information to give your recommenders.
 These are available here.
 Remember that your instructors, like you, are very busy and assume that they will need two or three weeks lead time in order to write for you.

 If you are applying to law school, you should be aware that law schools often require a dean's certification attesting to a student's character and integrity and, when necessary, explaining any unusual feature of a student's academic record.
-The class dean responds to this request for seniors applying to enter law school in the fall of 2014; Liz O’Connell in the CWS responds for anyone applying as an alumna.
+The class dean responds to this request for seniors applying to enter law school in the fall of 2014.

 Graduate programs and fellowships as well as some employers will require you to send a transcript as part of your application material.
 Please be aware that Wellesley transcripts will be accompanied by a letter from Provost Andrew Shennan that explains Wellesley’s rigorous grading policy and helps to give a context for student records.
 One section of the letter states: “In sending you her transcript, a Wellesley student is presenting credentials that may well be compared to those from institutions with less rigorous grading practices—and standards—than ours.
 To the extent that such indicators as GPA or individual course grades are a part of your decision-making process, we hope that you will view her record in light of our policy and our commitment to evaluative integrity.”